berkeley-gif/caladapt-website-2021/content/blog/2022-03-10-compound-events.md

 author: Cal-Adapt
 image: caladapt_post.png
 tags: other
-snippet: A discussion of compound hazard events and indicators available on Cal-Adapt to understand their interaction.
+snippet: A discussion of compound hazard events and the drought and wildfire weather indicators that are available on Cal-Adapt
 ---

 ## Representing Compound Events on Cal-Adapt